 - The winning margin in most school board races is fewer than 1,000 votes — and sometimes fewer than 100.

-The implications for Black communities should be obvious and apparently are not.
-School board elections are the single lowest-cost, highest-return opportunity for the exercise of Black political power that exists in the American system.
+The implications for Black communities should be obvious, yet they apparently are not.
+Within the American system, school board elections stand as the single lowest-cost, highest-return opportunity for exercising Black political power.

-In a congressional race, a Black community must mobilize hundreds of thousands of voters against well-funded opponents supported by national party infrastructure.
-In a school board race, a Black community can win a governing majority with a few thousand votes, a few thousand dollars, and a door-knocking operation run out of a church basement.
+A Black community in a congressional race must mobilize hundreds of thousands of voters to overcome opponents who draw support from national party infrastructure.
+The picture changes for a school board race, where that same community can capture a governing majority with a few thousand votes, a few thousand dollars, and a door-knocking operation run out of a church basement.

-The power gained is not symbolic.
-It is operational — control of a budget, control of hiring, control of curriculum, and control of the contracting process that determines which companies receive millions of dollars in construction and service contracts.
+The power gained is operational rather than symbolic, delivering control of a budget, hiring, curriculum, and the contracting process that determines which companies receive millions of dollars in construction and service contracts.

 What School Boards Actually Control

-The phrase "school board" carries a connotation of tedium — fluorescent-lit meeting rooms, parliamentary procedure, arguments about bus routes.
-This boring image is a gift to the powerful.
-It makes the people with the most to lose ignore the institution with the most power over them.
+The phrase “school board” suggests tedium — fluorescent-lit meeting rooms, parliamentary procedure, arguments about bus routes.
+That dull image serves the powerful, prompting those with the most at stake to overlook the institution that wields the greatest influence over their lives.

 Here is what school boards actually control.

 Hiring.
-The school board hires the superintendent, who hires every principal, who hires every teacher.
+The school board hires the superintendent, who in turn hires every principal; each principal then hires every teacher.
 Research shows teacher quality is the most important in-school factor in student success — and Black students do measurably better with Black teachers.

 A single Black teacher in elementary school can reduce the dropout probability for Black boys from low-income families by nearly 40%.
 The school board determines whether the district prioritizes recruiting and retaining Black teachers.
 Most districts do not.

 Discipline policy.
-The school board sets the discipline framework, including suspension, expulsion, and school resource officer policies.
-Black students are suspended and expelled at rates approximately three times higher than white students for comparable infractions.
-The school-to-prison pipeline begins with a discipline referral the school board’s policy either permits or prohibits.
+The school board establishes the overall discipline framework, which includes policies on suspension, expulsion, and the role of school resource officers.
+Black students encounter suspension and expulsion at rates approximately three times higher than white students, even for comparable infractions.
+What initiates the school-to-prison pipeline is a discipline referral, one that the school board’s policy either permits or prohibits.

 Contracting.
-School districts are among the largest purchasers of goods and services in their communities — construction, food service, transportation, technology.
-These represent millions and sometimes billions of dollars in annual spending.
+School districts rank among the largest purchasers of goods and services in their communities — construction, food service, transportation, technology.
+Annual spending here reaches millions and sometimes billions of dollars.
 The school board determines the procurement process, including minority business enterprise programs, local business preference, and contracting transparency.

 How Old Is Your Body, Really?